rashmi-qa-algoza/drafters-ai-qa-docs/flows/authentication.md

 - Remember Me stores the authenticated session according to application policy.
 - Authenticated users are redirected to the Lobby/Home page.
 - Logout terminates the active session.
+- If "Remember Me" is selected, the user's login session is retained according to the application's session policy, allowing the user to remain signed in across browser sessions until logout or session expiration.

 ---